Safe Connections Act

 letter icon 2.
 Mail

-Survivors can complete a paper application and mail the application and supporting documentation to this address:
+Survivors can complete a paper application (English or Spanish) and mail the application and supporting documentation to this address:

 Lifeline Support Center